-• Assuming that A is unital rather than merely locally unital, graded Noetherian (both left and right), and that each of the algebras A{λ} has finite graded global dimension, the algebra A has finite graded global dimension; see Theorem 11.6.
+• Assuming that A is unital rather than merely locally unital, graded Noetherian (both left and right), and that each of the algebras $A{\lambda}$ has finite graded global dimension, the algebra A has finite graded global dimension; see Theorem 11.6.

-The strong finiteness assumptions in this last point are satisfied in many more classical examples.
+The strong finiteness assumptions in the statement just made are satisfied in many more classical examples.
 When they hold, the category of finitely generated graded left A-modules is an example of an affine properly stratified category in the sense of [Kle15a, Def.
 5.1], and this result about global dimension can also be deduced from [Kle15a, Cor.
 5.25].
+Our final observation is as follows: